-As of the date of the latest supplement to this Prospectus, the following ratings were assigned to Deutsche Bank for its long-term preferred senior debt (Preferred Senior Obligations): A3 (Stable) by Moody's, A- by S&P and A (emr) by Fitch.
-For information on the definitions employed by the Rating Agencies, see the section entitled "Risk Factors - Risk Factors in respect of the Issuer"."
+As of the date of the latest supplement to this Prospectus, the following ratings were assigned to Deutsche Bank for its long-term preferred senior debt (Preferred Senior Obligations): A3 (Stable) by Moody's and A- by S&P. For information on the definitions employed by the Rating Agencies, see the section entitled "Risk Factors - Risk Factors in respect of the Issuer"."